dreamer786/fast-food-reviews/README.md

 ## Research Topics

-* (5 points) Automated functional testing for all of your routes:
-	* I will use selenium or headless chrome to test my routes.
-Headless chrome can run without having the memory overhead of running an actual Chrome browser.
-I will use it because it eliminates the need to open my browser and manually go to web pages to test them out.
-* (3 points) Unit testing with Javascript (Mocha) OR client-side Javascript library (JQuery)
+* (5 points) Server side Javascript library (Passport)
-	* I will use this to test whether my login and register functions work properly.
+	* Passport is authentication middleware.
+I will use the passport-local module because the method
-	* The cases include logging in with incorrect username and/or password, logging in with correct username/password.
+	* logging in for my app will be with just a username and password.
+This will be useful in which it
-	* Other cases include registering with a valid password and invalid password.
+	* implements the authentication, which saves lines of code and abstracts the code.

+* (3 points) Client-side Javascript library (JQuery)
-	* JQuery abstracts html from javascript and wraps Javascript codes into methods.
+	* JQuery abstracts html from javascript and wraps Javascript code into methods.
 I would use it to help
 	* with form validation.
 For example, if the user forgets to enter a field, that field can be highlighted to
 	* make it easy to see what information is missing.